jessebuckmann/sample_preparation_module/Coordination/_Templates/personal_goals.md

 STUDENT NAME:

 ## Personal goals (fill this at the start of the course)
+*Fill here what you expect to learn in this course personally and define your personal goals*

 ## Mid-course review of goals (fill this mid-course)